Hamza417/SystemLauncher/README.md

 <br>

 ## Description
 Poco Phones including Poco F1 and Poco X2 ships Poco Launcher with their phones and doesn't include the default MiUI System Launcher that comes with the MiUI.
-The problem with Poco Launcher is it doesn't support many reactive animations as the default System Launcher does such as unlocked animation and some other animations that Poco Launcher lacks.
-Poco Launcher fails to trigger some animations after reboot until it is set to default launcher again after replacing it.
+The problem with Poco Launcher is it doesn't support many reactive animations as the default System Launcher does such as unlocked animation, gesture animations and some other animations.
+Poco Launcher also fails to trigger some animations after reboot until it is set to default launcher again after replacing it.
+Overall Poco Launcher does not integrate well with MiUI and it's outright bad.

 This module fixes these problems by adding the native MiUI System Launcher into the /System/priv-app in such phones that runs on MiUI but don't include the native launcher.

 <br>